GravityShark/nix/README.md

    - qutebrowser (qtwebengine)
    - luakit (webkit2gtk, 10 months ago, broke last time i used it)
    - the main hurdle is that i really like mozilla sync, so i need an alternative
+   - and also zen browser works really well, ((just need to theme it right))

 8. KDE Connect